akku24ar/OptimalDelivery/README.md

 **Password is rurahrah**

 # How to run the program
+This is on how to input user values:

 ## How to run test cases

+We ran the testcases using pytest.
+1. Click on the rutgersdelivery folder and open up the main.py file.
+2. Open up the helpers.py.

 ## Contributors
 1. Akanksha Arun - aa2013@scarletmail.rutgers.edu